iemad01/lab1/README.md

 9/2/2018: Austin - Made background a video, can change if we find a better one, background should default to an image on mobile.
 Made template header, has buttons for links to different parts of the website.

 9/4/2018: Austin - Added three columns under header to explain what the site is for.
 Used icons from fontawesome.
+Added javascript to enlarge icons on mouseover and linked the external index.js file to the index.html